Regional Adoption Agency (RAA)

 How Does It Work?

 There are a number of configuration options available to each RAA.
-Prior to implementation, Liquidlogic will establish with the local authority which elements they would like to have included on initial set up.
+Prior to implementation, Liquidlogic will establish with the local authority which elements they would like to have included in the initial setup.

 - Provision of Information and Advice

 Simple workflow to capture where incoming contacts may require the provision of information or advice, this could be signposting advice under the Adoption Support Regulations, but it can also capture any other one-off or short-term information and advice activity.

 Adopter Recruitment encompasses all the steps from identifying people wishing to adopt, through to approving them to adopt via the Adoption Panel and Agency Decision Maker until they adopt or the process is ended for other reasons.